mcgarryandrew/product_intel_1/README.md

 We then loop through the dataframe and make sure each unique product group ID has data for the 4 week period - if not, then remove it from the dataframe.
 We use this loop to check if the last week of the period has declined more than 50% vs the first week.

 Whatever is left in the dataframe are the products that fit the rule mentioned above.
 These are then sent to BigQuery.

+## Finishing things up
+Once all the files have been altered to fit your needs and written to BigQuery, you need to add the BigQuery tables as datasources in [DataStudio](https://support.google.com/datastudio/answer/6283323?hl=en).

 ## License